aliaksandr-tsukanau/cargopy/docs/index.rst

   Change them with different drop-in replacements at any time.

-Happyly can be used with Flask, Celery, Django, Kafka or whatever technology which can be used for messaging and also provides first-class support of Google Pub/Sub.
+Happyly can be used with Flask, Celery, Django, Kafka or whatever technology which can be utilized for messaging.
+Happyly also provides first-class support of Google Pub/Sub.

 .. toctree::
    :maxdepth: 3